About Footnotes2Stories

 You are a story.

-You and I are a story within the pages of God’s story, as unique as our fingerprints and DNA.
+You and I embody a story within the pages of God’s story, each one as unique as our fingerprints and DNA.

 In his book Secrets in the Dark, Frederick Buechner repeats these words like a refrain.
 “Pay attention to your life.”